-A student who has been placed in foster care by a local social services agency shall be immediately enrolled even if the placing social services agency is unable to produce the documents required for enrollment.
-In such cases, the person enrolling the student must provide a written statement at the time of enrollment.
-See § 22.1-3.4 of the Code for additional information regarding the enrollment of students in foster care.
+A student who has been placed in foster care by a local social services agency (§ 63.2-100) shall be immediately enrolled even if the placing social services agency is unable to produce the documents required for enrollment.
+In such cases, the person enrolling the student must provide a written statement that, to the best of his knowledge, sets forth the student's age, compliance with the requirements of § 22.1-3.2 of the Code and indicates that the student is in good health and is free from communicable or contagious disease.
+See § 22.1-3.4of the Code for additional information regarding the enrollment of students in foster care.
+For additional information about requirements of the federal Fostering Connections to Success and Increasing Adoptions Act, see "Student and Family Services" on the Virginia Department of Education's Web site.